 Reason being, the Canna Leaf Roller larvae will overwinter in the dead leaves and stems and will emerge in Spring, ready to wreak havoc once more!

 There are a couple of ways to thwart these pests.
+Knowing what kills canna leaf rollers is the best way to start controlling them.

 The first basic way is to inspect the leaves and look for the caterpillars and remove them by hand.
 Problem is, these guys are extremely difficult to find if they aren’t already the size they would be if they have eaten enough of the plant to cause irreparable damage.